faizan1234567/8-Puzzle-A-Star-Search/README.md

 The result will be written to an output .txt file.

 ## New Features
- - Duplicate entries checker code
+ - Duplicate entries checker code for a given initial state
  - User input on run time
  - Convergence and devergence check
  - Optimized memory